helium/HIP/0000-Hotspots-Providing-Redundant-Coverage-Must-Compete-With-First-to-Witness.md

 ### *Maximum Witnesses*
 *Maximum Witnesses* is equal to the variable max_witnesses_per_poc, which is currently 14.
 This HIP will respect and follow any future changes to this number.
 If there are *Maximum Witnesses* or fewer witnesses to a beacon then there are no changes, all witnesses would be rewarded as normal.
 ### *Redundant Coverage*
-*Redundant Coverage* is defined, per beacon, as the set of hotspots where:
+Each witness to a beacon is checked to determine if:
-- The hotspots are less than *Minimum Distance* apart
+- There are hotspots that are less than *Minimum Distance* apart that also witnessed the beacon.
-- They witness the same beacon.
+- The witness has not been previoulsy invalidated with any invalidation reason.
 - There are greater than *Maximum Witnesses* to the beacon.
+This means that if two or more hotspots witness a beacon, they are less than *Minimum Distance* apart from each other, there are greater than *Maximum Witnesses*, and are otherwise valid, they are deemed to be providing *Redundant Coverage*.
 ### *Invalidation Reason*
 *Invalidation Reason* means that witnesses are invalidated with invalidation reason 'Redundant Coverage'
 ### *Faster to Witness*